geo-j/parallel-algorithms/Ass1/README.md

 - `CMAKE_C_COMPILER` variable set to the paths of the `gcc` compiler

 # Compiling
-In the current directory, run `cmake --build ./` in order to compile the file.
+In the current directory, run `cmake .` to generate the `Makefile`.
+Then, run `cmake --build ./` in order to compile the main file.

 # Running
 After compiling the files, the executables can be found in the same directory.
 They can then be run in the terminal using `./[filename]`